-Turbo Research Storage with NFSv4+Kerberos or CIFS is available to all faculty, scientists, clinicians, and students working on any U-M campus (Ann Arbor, Flint, Dearborn, U-M Health System) or off-site with needs to store and retain research data.
+Turbo Research Storage with NFSv4+Kerberos or CIFS is available to all faculty, scientists, clinicians, and students working on any U-M campus (Ann Arbor, Flint, Dearborn, Michigan Medicine) or off-site with needs to store and retain research data.

 Turbo Research Storage provides a secure environment for most types of sensitive data when using the NFSv4+Kerberos protocol or the CIFS protocol.
 Off-campus roaming users will be required to access the service using NFSv4+Kerberos via the U-M VPN provided by ITS.
 Turbo Research Storage with NFSv4+Kerberos or CIFS includes safeguards required by HIPAA.
 Accordingly, you may use it to maintain Protected Health Information (PHI).
 Complying with HIPAA's requirements is a shared responsibility.
 Users sharing and storing PHI in Turbo Research Storage are responsible for complying with HIPAA safeguards, including:

 - Using and disclosing only the minimum necessary PHI for the intended purpose.

 - Obtaining all required authorizations for using and disclosing PHI.

 - Ensuring that PHI is seen only by those who are authorized to see it.